In Congestion Games, Taxes Achieve Optimal Approximation: -hardness of approximation

-\end{itemize} To gain some intuition on properties P1 and P2, we provide a graphical representation of a partitioning system in \cref{fig:partition_sys}, whereby each box contains $\el n/h$ elements from the ground set $[n]$.
-Property 1 asserts that every time we select and entire row, we are guaranteed to cover every element in $[n]$ precisely $\el$ times, Property 2 asserts that every time we select one and only one set from each row, for a total of $h$ rows, many sets cover the same elements so that the resulting cost is high.
+To gain some intuition on properties P1 and P2, we provide a graphical representation of a partitioning system in \cref{fig:partition_sys}, whereby each box contains $\el n/h$ elements from the ground set $[n]$.
+Property 1 asserts that every time we select {an} entire row, we are guaranteed to cover every element in $[n]$ precisely $\el$ times.
+Property 2 asserts that every time we select one and only one set from each row, for a total of $h$ rows, many sets cover the same \mbox{elements so that the resulting cost is high.} {A concrete example of partitioning system is provided in \cref{fig:partition_sys_small}.}

-At this stage, we recall that the probability mass function of the binomial distribution $\text{Bin}(h,k/h)$ converges pointwise for fixed $k\ge h$ to the probability mass function of the Poisson distribution $\text{Poi}(k)$ as $h$ grows large \cite{durrett2019probability} .
-Hence, we informally observe that, when $\rho_b<\infty$,
+At this stage, we recall that the probability mass function of the binomial distribution $\text{Bin}(h,k/h)$ converges pointwise for fixed $k\ge h$ to the probability mass function of the Poisson distribution $\text{Poi}(k)$ as $h$ grows large \citep{durrett2019probability} .
+Hence, we informally observe that, when $\rho_\ell<\infty$,

 see \cref{lem:convergence} in \cref{app:binomial-poisson} for a proof.
-If we choose $c(x)=xb(x)$, let $h\rightarrow \infty$ and consider the worst case over $\el$, this ratio precisely matches the inapproximability result we aim to derive (cfr. the previous expression and $\rho_b$ in \eqref{eq:approxfact}).
+If we choose $c(x)=x\ell(x)$, let $h\rightarrow \infty$ and consider the worst case over $\el$, this ratio precisely matches the inapproximability result we aim to derive (cfr. the previous expression and $\rho_\ell$ in \eqref{eq:approxfact}).
 We are thus left to piece these elements together in the ensuing section.
 Before doing so, we remark that partitioning systems do exist for every choice of $\eta>0$ as long as $n$ is taken sufficiently large as stated in the next proposition.
-Its proof follows the same approach of that in \cite{barman2021tight}, and is included in \cref{subsub:app-proof-partition-exists} for completeness.
-We remark that, when used in the upcoming reduction, we will be able to compute a partitioning systems in a time that is independent on the size of the instance we reduce from.
+Its proof follows the same approach of that in \citep{barman2021tight}, and is included in \cref{subsub:app-proof-partition-exists} for completeness.
+We remark that, when used in the upcoming reduction, we will be able to compute a partitioning systems in time that is independent on the size of the instance we reduce from.

 \begin{proposition} Let $c:\mb{N}\rightarrow \mb{R}_{\mygezero}$ non-decreasing be given.
-For every choice of $\beta\ge h\ge k$ integers with $kn/h\in\mb{N}$, $\eta\in(0,1)$, and $n\ge \frac{c(k)^2}{2\eta^2}[\log(10)+\ralph\log(h+1)]$ a partitioning system with parameters $(n,\beta,h,k,\eta)$ and cost function $c$ exists.
+For every choice of $\beta\ge h\ge k$ integers with $kn/h\in\mb{N}$, $\eta\in(0,1)$, and $n\ge \frac{c(h)^2}{2\eta^2}[\log(10)+\ralph\log(h+1)]$ a partitioning system with parameters $(n,\beta,h,k,\eta)$ and cost function $c$ exists.
 It can be found in time depending solely on $h$, $n$ and $\ralph$. \end{proposition}}